neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 7 - Semantic Search/README.md

 # Semantic Search

+In this module, you will learn about semantic search and how a knowledge graph in Neo4j, combined with text embeddings from Vertex AI, can be leveraged for fast and effective knowledge retrieval.
+We will add text documents from 10K filings to our graph to demonstrate these capabilities.

-This Module is broken into three parts
+This module is broken into three notebooks.

-1. \[Optional\] Part 0: Embedding 10K Files.
-This step takes a while, so we provide the embeddings beforehand.
-However, you can run this and use it as a reference to see how text embedding works in Vertex AI.
+1. __\[Optional\] Part 0: Text Embedding__:  Use Vertex AI text embedding service on 10K filings.
+This step takes a while (up to an hour) so we ran it ahead of time so we can move to later below parts with a copy of the embeddings.
+We still encourage you to look through and use as a reference to see how text embedding works in Vertex AI.

-2. Part 1: Loading Documents with Embeddings into Neo4j.
-This takes around 4-5 minutes to run
+2. __Part 1: Load Documents with Embeddings into Neo4j__ Takes the embeddings from the previous step and loads them as `Document` nodes into Neo4j.

-3. Part 2: Semantic Seaqrch with both embeddings and graph traversals.
+3. __Part 2: Semantic Search__: Demonstrates knowledge retrieval with connected data (multiple hops from documents) using vector search and graph traversals in Cypher.